anaef/nginx-lws/doc/RequestProcessing.md

 If the pre chunk marks the request as *complete*, processing proceeds directly to the post chunk, skipping the main chunk.
-A chunk other than the init chunk can mark the request as complete by instructing the server to send a default response page (see above), or by calling a [library function](Library.md) with this effect, such as `redirect`.
+A chunk other than the init chunk can mark the request as complete by instructing the server to send an error response (see above), or by calling a [library function](Library.md) with this effect, such as `redirect`.

 The following figure illustrates the request processing sequence.